FOUNDER & PATRON

 Board member since October 2019 and member of the Exhibitions & Collection subcommittee.
 Georgina is an Honorary Research Fellow and teaches in Art History, Curatorial and Museum Studies in the School of Culture and Communication at the University of Melbourne.
 Her research and publications contribute to the emerging and growing field of private museums with new models of cultural philanthropy and interrelationships between private and public museums.

 Board Member and Chair of the Marketing & Development subcommittee since October 2016.
 Janine is the former Global Marketing Manager for WorleyParsons, and prior to that held various regional strategic marketing sales and development roles in the US and Australia.
 Her current activities include mentoring with Australian Migration Employment Services and providing marketing support to Creativity Australia, and other community based organisations.
 Janine is a self-taught watercolour artist and enjoys helping others discover the joy of creation.
 Through her 25 years in sales and marketing in the private sector and volunteer activities, Janine has had extensive experience motivating and inspiring remote teams of all ages.

 Angela James - B.Bus (Massey), PGDip Bus&Admin (Massey), GDip Art History (Melbourne)

 Angela joined the board and the Marketing & Development sub-committee in October 2020.
-Angela has an extensive background in project and administrative support across a range of government, corporate and community organisations, including the National Gallery of Victoria, and currently works on Community Infrastructure projects at the City of Boroondara.
+Angela has an extensive background in project and administrative support across a range of government, corporate and community organisations, including the National Gallery of Victoria, and currently works at the City of Boroondara.